ubco-cmps/data301_course/project/milestone02.md

 ### Git Branches

-Git branches were introduced in Milestone 2.
+Git branches are introduced in Milestone 2.

 ### Pull requests